whatmakeart/whatmakeart.github.io/content/3d-modeling/3d-modeling.md

 The same looking object could be modeled with solid modeling techniques or shell modeling techniques.
 The solid object would be ready for digital fabrication such as 3D printing.
 For a shell object to be usable for 3D printing is must be "watertight" or manifold.
 This means that all parts of the shell of the object need to be aligned with no gaps.
 Otherwise the shell is just a conceptual, piece of digital wrapping paper that might look really cool in a digital render but won't work for a 3D print.

 Non-uniform rational basis spline (NURBS) use basis splines (B-splines) to describe curves and surfaces with math and control points.
 This is similar but different to creating vector art with Bezier Curves in a vector drawing program like Adobe Illustrator or Inkscape.
-U

 ### Approaching 3D Modeling